Tesla: A Tale Of 2 Analysts

 [I]n our RoT (“Return on Tweet”) investment mentality for Tesla, investors clearly react to the tweets, perhaps due to the narrative type of thinking that even if they don’t believe it, if other believe it then they’re happy to go with the flow.
 And to the extent Tesla continues to miss on its targets, faith of the blue pillers could ebb – which would shake the purple pillers.

-Adam Jonas and His Prime Numbers
+Adam Jonas And His Prime Numbers

 Now, let’s compare the Morgan Stanley report from Adam Jonas and his team, also published on Monday.